Honesty is Always the Best Policy but Not Always the Easiest

 Truth-telling is tough.
 But, it’s the only path towards a rich life and the only means to which we can grow into the best version of who we can become.
 It’s fraught with responsibility, will hurt some, acknowledges our limitations and inefficiencies, but holds the exciting promise of growth, wisdom and a life rich with meaning and purpose.

-If you and your partner find yourselves needing assistance, please contact me today.
+If you or you and your partner seek counseling, please contact me today.
+My office is located in San Diego, CA.